Chiewy23/design-patterns/README.md

 ## Singleton

-If we want a class to only have one object, we use a singleton pattern.
+If we want a class to only have one object, we use the singleton pattern.

+Consider the example of Database connectivity.
+When each object creates a unique Database Connection to the Database, it increases the cost and expenses of the project.

+Thus, it is better to share a single connection rather than making extra irrelevant connections.

+## Factory

+..